iamgalenc/dra-cla/README.md

 </p>

-A cli to browse and watch Korean Drama, Chinese drama.
-This tool scrapes the site [asianembed](https://asianembed.io) which is the site dramacool scrapes from.
+A command line interface to browse and watch Korean Drama or watch Chinese drama.
+This tool scrapes the site [draplay](https://draplay.io).

-This tool is modified version of [ani-cli](https://github.com/pystardust/ani-cli) which is anime scraping tool.
-Feel free to check it out if you need to watch anime.
+This tool is modified version of [ani-cli](https://github.com/pystardust/ani-cli) by pystardust which is anime scraping tool and updated version of [dra-cla](https://github.com/CoolnsX/dra-cla) by CoolnsX.

 ## Table of Contents
 - [Install](#Installation)